-RECYCLE: All food, beverage and other plastics labeled #1 - #7.
-Rinse and leave screw-on lids on the containers.
-Snap-on lids (sour cream, cottage cheese, etc.) must be labeled #1 - #7 to be placed in the recycling cart.
+RECYCLE: All food, beverage and other plastics (except StyrofoamTM and compostable plastics).
+Rinse and leave caps and lids on the containers.
 Pumps from hand soaps and other products should be placed in the garbage.
-Recyclable items include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient's information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clear packaging from toys, electronics and tools (pull paper out for recycling); clamshell fruit, vegetable, deli and take-out containers; disposable cups; plastic microwaveable food trays; kitty litter pails; plastic garden pots (less than 8" in diameter, no black pots and must be clean of dirt) etc.
+Recyclable items include: water or soda bottles; milk jugs; butter, yogurt, sour cream, cottage cheese tubs; ice cream pails; empty pill bottles (remove patient's information before placing in cart); salad dressing, condiment, shampoo, body wash, lotion, laundry detergent, vegetable or olive oil bottles; clear packaging from toys, electronics and tools (pull paper out for recycling); clamshell fruit, vegetable, deli and take-out containers; disposable cups; and kitty litter pails; plastic garden pots (less than 8" in diameter, no black pots and must be clean of dirt) etc.

-DO NOT RECYCLE: Plastic bags, styrofoamTM or other expanded polystyrene foam (labeled #6 - PS), plastics that are not labeled #1 - #7, compostable plastics, and plastic containers that once held hazardous material such as: motor oil, antifreeze, transmission fluid, etc.
+DO NOT RECYCLE: Plastic bags and film, styrofoamTM or other expanded polystyrene foam, plastic silverware, compostable plastics, holiday string lights, window blinds, garden hoses, and plastic containers that once held hazardous material such as: motor oil, antifreeze, transmission fluid, etc.

 - Plastic bags and other plastic films get caught in the machinery at the Material Recovery Facility (MRF) where recyclables go to be sorted.
 Plastic bags can be recycled at many local grocery stores.
 Contact your local grocery store or visit It's in the Bag to find a plastic bag and film recycling location near you.

 - Expanded polystyrene foam products, more commonly known as StyrofoamTM, should be placed in the garbage.
 Examples include: StyrofoamTM cups, plates, bowls, take out containers, egg cartons, mushroom containers, meat trays, foam that comes around electronics and furniture, etc. These items may be labeled as #6 plastic, however, NO expanded polystyrene products should be placed in your one-sort cart.